 The Art of Conversation

-If you continue to strike out with your young person, then give it a break and try again later.
-When I run up against a “no go” conversation with a young person, then I like to make a comment about myself, like, “Let’s try to make the best even of difficult situations.” or maybe make an observation about my day with, “Today was a difficult day with lots of problems to solve.”
+If you continue to strike out with your young person, give it a break and try again later.
+When I run up against a “no go” conversation with a young person, then I like to comment myself, like, “Let’s try to make the best even of difficult situations.” or maybe make an observation about my day with, “Today was a difficult day with lots of problems to solve.”
 Often, they will respond with, “Like what?”
 Then you can ease into a conversation that ends up helping them to be positive even when things are difficult.

 Yours for Better Parenting,